SoyBison/academic-kickstart/content/post/memnetch1.md

 draft: false
 ---

-Memnet[^1] was an attempt to build a neural network based model to predict the memorability of an image.
-This attempt was carried out by Aditya Khosla at the Computer Science and Artificial Intelligence Labs at MIT, to moderate success.
-It is the most commonly used neural network regression for this purpose, and has been used and cited in a number of research papers since publication.
-There are some problems however.
+Memnet[^1] was an attempt to build a neural network-based model to predict the memorability of an image.
+This attempt was carried out by Aditya Khosla at the Computer Science and Artificial Intelligence Labs at MIT to moderate success.
+It is the most commonly used neural network regression for this purpose, and has been used and cited in many research papers since publication.
+There are some problems, however.
 Memnet was built in Caffe, a deep learning framework which has been defunct since shortly after Memnet's publication.
 Memnet was trained on LaMem, a dataset to which public access has been restricted, and the original author, Aditya Khosla, is difficult to get a hold of.
 For the past couple of months I, under the auspices of the Brain Bridge Lab at the University of Chicago, have been investigating the model itself, as well as making some tweaks to utilize newer techniques and hardware access to solve the same problem.

 ## The Old Model

 First things first, load up the Caffe model.
 This is easier said than done.
-For one, Caffe was designed fo 32 bit systems, and the rest of the computing community has looking forward, dropping 32 bit support.
+For one, Caffe was designed for 32 bit systems, and the rest of the computing community has pushed forward, dropping 32-bit support.
 I don't need to get into exactly what was necessary to get caffe to run on a modern system here, but in short, be prepared to cut features out in the makefile.

 For the reader who is more familiar with machine learning than psychology, the numbers reported in this discussion might seem strange.
 Although Memorability *is* a number between 0 and 1, it is still ultimately a relative value.
-Because of this, most papers about predicting memorability scores do not report Euclidean loss, but instead report Spearman Rank Correlation.
+Because of this, most papers about predicting memorability scores do not report Euclidean loss, but instead, report Spearman Rank Correlation.
 This is done by ranking each value in two lists, and then measuring the Pearson or Standard Correlation between the ranks.

 Testing the version of MemNet available on Khosla's website yields a Spearman rank correlation of about 0.565, which is within expected limits of the 0.57 reported in the paper.
 There is, however, some weirdness with these outputs.

 When you plot the whole distribution of memorability scores for each image in LaMem, you get a certain distribution curve.
 Now, if you plot the distribution of scores predicted by a model, you *should* get a similar curve.
-An optimal model, which gets every score correct within some margin, should have almost exactly the same curve.
-Now, passing this simple sanity check isn't proof that your model is correct, as you could concievably have the same distribution, but have all the scores be mismatched, failing the test *is* sufficient to say that the model needs work.
+An optimal model, which gets every score correct within some margin, should have almost the same curve.
+Now, passing this simple sanity check isn't proof that your model is correct, as you could conceivably have the same distribution, but have all the scores be mismatched, failing the test *is* sufficient to say that the model needs work.
 One interesting thing, which is rather related to the earlier discussion of Spearman Rank Correlation is that if the model is regressing toward the mean, that is, it's achieving the best loss by just predicting the mean every time but with some small variation, if that variation is correlated with the ground truth, you can have a very good rank correlation, but a rather lousy loss.
 Running this analysis on Khosla's MemNet implementation which is available on the website, yields results like this.
 <center>

 ![MemNet Distribution](../../img/memnet/memnetdist.png)